raspberrychris/paddleboardmaster/content/post/paddle-boarding-vs-kayaking.md

 With a Kayak you sit within in it with legs stretched out in front of you, but with a Paddleboard you can lie, sit, stand or whatever you want to do on the board itself.
 (Some people also try Yoga on their SUPs!)

-If you are the type of person that likes to move around and change position, a paddleboard may be a better choice for you than a kayak.
-(After all, you can’t do Yoga in a Kayak)!
+If you are the type of person that likes to move around and change position a lot, a paddleboard may be a better choice for you than a kayak.
+(After all, you can’t do Yoga in a Kayak that easily)!

-So in terms of your own ma it seems clear that the paddleboard offers more options, but how does it compare
+It seems clear that the paddleboard offers more options in terms of changing position on the vessel, but how does it compare in terms of one of they key accessories: the paddles?

 ### The Paddles are different for Kayaks and Paddleboards

-One of the other key physical differences comes in the form of the paddle.
+As we have already alluded to, one of the other key physical differences between Kayaks and Paddleboards comes in the form of the paddle.

 With a Kayak you have a double ended dual blade paddle.